Let’s face it – nothing beats a delicious loaf of bread. And wheat is a staple crop throughout much of the world.

 You can use flour from tree bark as a gluten-free addition to recipes.
 It’s best in daily bread recipes but could also be used to make things like pancakes and cookies, too.
 Bakers – get creative!

 Birch bark has a sweet flavor that tastes somewhat like wintergreen when harvested fresh from a living tree.
 The bark from the same tree can taste slightly bitter when harvested from a dead tree.
 Birch bark contains approximately 600 calories per pound after being processed into flour.

 You do not consume the outer layer of the bark, but the interior area that serves as a highway to allow nutrients to flow to both the leaves and roots.

 1. Use box cutters to cut (or score) a square about 6 inches by 6 inches to make what has been dubbed a “window” into the bark – cutting through the exterior wood-like layer to the inner bark area.

-3. The second and third layers of bark that are now expose are called the phloem and cambium layers – the part you need to make flour.
-This portion of the bark can be eaten raw as a nutrient and calorie rich survival food, but it will taste fairly dry and tough.
+3. The second and third layers of bark that are now exposed are called the phloem and cambium layers – the part you need to make flour.
+This portion of the bark can be eaten raw as a nutrient and calorie-rich survival food, but it will taste fairly dry and tough.
 Use a sharp knife to shave off thin bits of bark.